 The Centre offers advice, information, emotional and practical support for all informal carers who live or work in the London Borough of Barnet.

-Carers look after family members, partners or friends in need of help because they are ill, frail or have a disability.
-The care they provide is unpaid.
-If someone is paid to look after another person we use the word, 'careworker' to avoid confusion.
+Carers look after family members, partners or friends in need of help because they are ill, frail, have a disability or could not cope without them.
+The care they provide is unpaid and not a career choice.

-The 2001 Census identified 30,000 adult carers and 1000 young carers (under the age of 18) living in the borough of Barnet.
-At Barnet Carers Centre we are in contact with over 4500 adult carers and 350 young carers.
+The 2011 Census identified 32,320 adult carers and 4,000 young carers (under the age of 18) living in the borough of Barnet.
+At Barnet Carers Centre we are in contact with over 5,000 adult carers and 480 young carers.